Azure/postgresql/README.md

 ```

-### Sample workflow to deploy to an Azure database for PostgreSQL server using Azure Login
+### Sample workflow to deploy to an Azure Database for PostgreSQL server using Azure Login

 ```yaml
 on: [push]